davidbambalan/parameter-identification/README.md

 2. Press `Auto-detect corners` to detect the corners.
 A green highlight will show.
 3. Press `Convert to graph` to transfer the image to the graph.
 4. Press `Detect points` to detect the points in the graph.
 Blue scatter points will show.
 5. Press `Fit curve` to create the curve.
-The parameters will show in the `Model parameters` and a red plot will shown.
+The parameters will show in the `Model parameters` and a red plot will be shown.